-Similarly, another bitch had been abandoned by a breeder with lumps over her lower body, ostensibly symptoms of cancer.
-However, on veterinary inspection, it was discovered, instead, that she was pregnant with ten puppies; significantly more than the typical litter of one to four puppies for her particular breed.
-Not only was giving birth to so many puppies extremely dangerous - “...it very nearly killed her” [Julia] - but she was then diagnosed with adhesions of the bowel.
-Such accounts of ex-breeding dogs suffering from potentially undiagnosed and untreated conditions when they were rescued were a common thread throughout the interviews with the animal caretakers.
-Julia described how, her dog was severely overweight when she adopted her:
+Similarly, another dog had been abandoned by a breeder with lumps over her lower body, ostensibly symptoms of cancer.
+However, when she was inspected by a vet it was discovered that in fact she was pregnant with ten puppies; significantly more than the typical litter of one to four puppies for her particular breed.
+Not only was giving birth to so many puppies extremely dangerous – “...it very nearly killed her” – but she was then diagnosed with adhesions of the bowel.
+Such accounts of ex-breeding dogs suffering from potentially undiagnosed and untreated conditions when they were rescued were a common thread throughout the interviews Julia, for example, described how, her dog was severely overweight when she adopted her:

 She was sort of like twice the size she should have been and they were trying to find out why because puppy farm dogs are notorious for not getting fed very well.
 And it turned out she had undiagnosed Cushing Disease, because probably she'd got bigger and bigger and they didn't care as long as the puppies were coming out of her.
-So by the time she was rescued – or thrown out of the puppy farm – she weighed 17.6 kilos.
+So, by the time she was rescued – or thrown out of the puppy farm – she weighed 17.6 kilos.

-Similarly, Alyson rescued her dog, she diagnosed with the rare disorder, Exocrine Pancreatic Insufficiency (or EPI):
+Similarly, when Alyson rescued her dog, she diagnosed with the rare disorder, Exocrine Pancreatic Insufficiency (or EPI):

 …she has a pancreas in her body, but it's atrophied, there’s just no function whatsoever, so she was not able to gain nutrition from any food that she was eating.
 It can obviously escalate, and her body would [then] start shutting down because her body was not getting any sort of nutrients.
-So that was diagnosed after I brought her home, but without doubt she has had that from birth and they bred from her [Alyson].
+So that was diagnosed after I brought her home, but without doubt she has had that from birth and they bred from her.

 These were particularly serious cases as, not only were the dogs in a great deal of discomfort, but also all three conditions are fatal without treatment.

 Interviewees also described how their ex-breeding dogs also suffered with a variety of comparably less serious medical issues, although these, again, reflected a lifetime of little or no care for their welfare.
-Whereas the Perdue researchers reported that the ears of the dogs that they investigated were generally in a good condition, interviewees related how theirs suffered from a variety of ear conditions (including congenital deafness) (Hurt, 2016; Stella et al 2018b; Barnard et al., 2023).
+Whereas the Perdue researchers reported that the ears of the dogs that they investigated were generally in a good condition, interviewees related how theirs suffered from a variety of ear conditions (including congenital deafness) (Hurt 2016; Stella et al 2018b; Barnard et al. 2023).
 This was alongside other issues such as skin and fur conditions, hormonal alopecia, congenital heart murmurs, and a lack of strength in their back legs.
 However, the two predominant non-fatal medical issues reported by interviewees concerned their dogs’ teeth and eyes.
-All of the interviewees described, again in contrast to the Perdue researchers, how their ex-breeding bitches had ongoing issues with their teeth including periodontal disease: issues that would have caused them a great deal of pain and discomfort prior to being rescued.
-This is an especially pertinent issue for ex-breeding dogs, whose ages are typically not known when they are received by animal rescues, as dental morphology and development provides a key means for estimating dog ages (see Van den Broeck, 2020).
+All of the interviewees described, again in contrast to the Perdue researchers, how their dogs had ongoing issues with their teeth including periodontal disease: issues that would have caused them a great deal of pain and discomfort prior to being rescued.
+This is an especially pertinent issue for ex-breeding dogs, whose ages are typically not known when they are received by animal rescues, as dental morphology and development provides a key means for estimating dog ages (see Van den Broeck 2020).
 Natalie described how the teeth of both her dogs were ‘disgusting’ when she adopted them: